Society Hill Synagogue

-Society Hill Synagogue is an unaffiliated Jewish congregation and synagogue located in the Society Hill section of Center City, Philadelphia, Pennsylvania, in the United States.
+Society Hill Synagogue is an independent Jewish congregation and synagogue located in the Society Hill section of Center City, Philadelphia, Pennsylvania, in the United States.

-The synagogue is home to a 415-household congregation with Shabbat and holiday services, a preschool for children 18 months to 5 years old, a Hebrew school for early childhood learning through high school grades, adult education, social and communal activities, impactful social action, and engaging intergenerational programs.
+The synagogue is home to a 432-household congregation with Shabbat and holiday services, a preschool for children 18 months to 5 years old, a Hebrew school for early childhood learning through high school grades, adult education, social and communal activities, impactful social action, and engaging intergenerational programs.